The 25th Anniversary of Christina Aguilera (Spotify Anniversaries Live)

-The 25th Anniversary of Christina Aguilera (Spotify Anniversaries Live) (Note: Titled The 25th Anniversary of Christina Aguilera LIVE on Apple Music.) is an extended play by American singer Christina Aguilera.
+The 25th Anniversary of Christina Aguilera (Spotify Anniversaries Live) (Note: Alternatively titled The 25th Anniversary of Christina Aguilera Live on streaming platforms other than Spotify.) is an extended play by American singer Christina Aguilera.
 It was released on September 23, 2024, through 5020 Records and Aguilera's Three Wishes production company.
-Created to mark the twenty-fifth anniversary of her self-titled debut album, the project features live studio re-imaginings of several of Aguilera's signature tracks.
+Created to mark the twenty fifth anniversary of her self-titled debut album, the project features live studio re-imaginings of several of Aguilera's signature tracks.

 The EP was released as part of Spotify's Anniversaries series and as a live recording on YouTube.
 It saw musical collaborations with Sabrina Carpenter and Machine Gun Kelly, as well as appearances from Aguilera's early collaborators Ron Fair and Heather Holley.

 Background and release

-In August 2024, Aguilera noted in an interview with Glamour that she was "grateful" when discussing the upcoming twenty-fifth anniversary of her debut studio album, teasing new music.
-On September 17, Aguilera announced that she would be releasing a live studio re-imagining of her debut album for an episode of "Spotify Anniversaries".
+In August 2024, Aguilera noted in an interview with Glamour that she was "grateful" when discussing the upcoming twenty fifth anniversary of her debut studio album, teasing new music.
+On September 17, Aguilera announced on social media that she would be releasing a live studio re-imagining of her debut album for an episode of "Spotify Anniversaries".
+A trailer was also released which showed Aguilera in a "tiny gold tracksuit that looked like a bedazzled gold disco ball".

 Head of Spotify Music Studios Sarah Patellos explained that the Anniversaries project would be a "celebration not only of the [songs], but also the growth of each artist as they revisit their classics".
+The project would include "new interpretations of iconic tracks, along with previously untold stories about the original recording process and the impact these works have had on the artists' careers".
 Speaking to Rolling Stone, Aguilera noted that she has "always enjoyed reimagining my songs with different styles and audiences, as well as playing with sounds and arrangements that showcase how all music can be timeless", adding that she wanted to celebrate the album in a way that "brings together the past and present".

-The performances were released as an extended play on Spotify as well as a live recording on YouTube on September 23, 2024.
+The performances were released as an extended play (EP) on Spotify as well as a live recording on YouTube on September 23, 2024.
 Alongside the performances, Aguilera also had sit down conversations with her mentor Ron Fair and collaborator Heather Holley who were described as "key figures in the development of her career".
 The EP was later released on Apple Music on November 21, 2024.